-The heatmap presented in Figure 13 enables us to further explore potential thresholds for a housing affordability challenge indicator that could be used as an instrument across a broad range of policy scenarios.
+The heatmap presented in Figure 14 enables us to further explore potential thresholds for a housing affordability challenge indicator that could be used as an instrument across a broad range of policy scenarios.
 The heatmap approach allows us to visualise the complex non-linearities.
-Figure 13 indicates that housing payment costs above 30 per cent of net income is a reasonable benchmark for households in the bottom 50 per cent of the income distribution because their residual income does not meet the Vincentian MESL income level (ratio less than 1).
-In addition, for households between the 50th and 60th percentiles of the income distribution, a HPTI of 40 per cent represents a more suitable benchmark.
-A stepwise definition capturing these two parameters would be supported by the empirical evidence, rather than a simpler 30/40 measure.
+Figure 14 indicates that housing payment costs above 30 per cent of net income is a reasonable benchmark for households in the bottom 40 per cent of the income distribution because their residual income does not meet the Vincentian MESL income level (ratio < 1).
+In addition, for households between the 40th and 50th percentiles of the income distribution, a HPTI of 40 per cent represents a more suitable benchmark, and for households between the 50th and 60th percentiles of the income distribution, a 50 per cent HPTI benchmark would be more appropriate.
+A step-wise definition capturing these two parameters would be supported by the empirical evidence, rather than a simpler 30/40 measure.

-Figure 13: Ratio of Residual Income to Vincentian MESL Income by Income Decile and HPTI
+Figure 14.
+Ratio of Residual Income to Vincentian MESL Income by Income Decile and HPTI